Lenny Kravitz To Lead Prince Tribute At Rock & Roll Hall Of Fame Ceremony

 Of course, while they were close friends, Lenny Kravitz has some big shoes to fill when it comes to Prince tributes.
 Last spring, Madonna’s highly-publicized tribute to the late star at the Billboard Music Awards included performances of “Nothing Compares 2 U” and “Purple Rain,” and a surprise duet with Stevie Wonder.

 And last June, the Purple One’s longtime collaborator Sheila E. pulled off an incredible tribute performance at the BET Awards.
-“The Glamorous Life” singer was accompanied by the Time’s Jerome Benton and Prince’s ex-wife, dancer Mayte Garcia, for supersized tribute, which include a medley of Prince-penned hits like “Erotic City,” “Let’s Work,” and “Baby, I’m a Star.”
+“The Glamorous Life” singer was accompanied by the Time’s Jerome Benton and Prince’s ex-wife, dancer Mayte Garcia, for a supersized tribute, which includes a medley of Prince-penned hits like “Erotic City,” “Let’s Work,” and “Baby, I’m a Star.”

 Lenny Kravitz will pay tribute to Prince on April 7 at Brooklyn’s Barclays Center.
-The Rock & Roll Hall of Fame induction ceremony, which will also include the long-awaited inductions of Yes, Journey, Electric Light Orchestra, Jam, Tupac Shakur and Joan Baez, will air April 29 on HBO.
+The Rock & Roll Hall of Fame induction ceremony, which will also include the long-awaited inductions of Yes, Journey, Electric Light Orchestra, Jam, Tupac Shakur, and Joan Baez, will air April 29 on HBO.

-Take a look at the video below to see Lenny Kravitz and Prince performing the song “American woman” together.
+Take a look at the video below to see Lenny Kravitz and Prince performing the song “American Woman” together.

 [Featured Image by Pascal Le Segretain/Getty Images for Victoria’s Secret]